WalletScrutiny/WalletScrutinyCom/_android/com.investlite.md

 > Download the InvestLite trading app to embrace the diversity of 350+ underlying assets, such as Bitcoin, gold, stocks, Forex pairs, and indices.

-The app has a shocking amount of negative reviews, with users reporting that they lose the money they had invested.
+The app has a shocking amount of negative reviews, with users reporting that they lost the money they invested.

 > [ec broker](https://play.google.com/store/apps/details?id=com.investlite&reviewId=gp%3AAOqpTOGQ7ygh2jPRQe7vBI9I8Czt-7ZfUdLBzy0s8wIQn6fhNv-npGZCY-ZOACaFDdMlNSshuj2u59nVWNo3ayY)<br>
   ★☆☆☆☆ July 21, 2021<br>